wp-plugins/robo-gallery/readme.txt

 = Where specify description of the gallery images? =

 When you open gallery settings inside you'll find images manager section.
 Images manager make you able to add/edit descriptions and titles of every gallery image

+= Do you have some limits for images types in gallery? =

+You can use any standard file type in our gallery: png, jpg, jpeg, gif

+= Do you have some limit for images size in gallery? =

+No, we don't have any limits for image size in our gallery.

 = How to customize border of the gallery thumbnails? =